TSiu88/programming-quiz/README.md

 ## Description

 _This site is the Week 2 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
-It has a quiz on which coding language someone should learn first and then calculates a result depending on the input provided.
+It has a quiz to suggest which coding language someone should learn first and then calculates a result depending on the input provided.
 The calculation for which result to show is from how many times an answer corresponding to a specific result is chosen.
-If there was a tie between two results, a random result between them would be chosen and displayed._
+If there was a tie between two results, a random result between them would be chosen and displayed.
+The site also asks for a name (which is optional) and displays a personal greeting in the results if the field is filled or just leaves a generic heading if it is not._

 ## Setup/Installation Requirements